Paddy Killoran: Personal life, reissue recordings and tributes

 In addition to the 1932 trip to the Eucharistic Congress, Killoran returned to Ireland at least twice.
 In 1949, he played on a Radio Éireann program hosted by piper and folklorist Séamus Ennis.
 Some selections from that broadcast were recorded on a private disc and were later released on CD.
-On a 1960 visit, he visited Sligo and Clare, and performed at a concert in County Longford.
+On a 1960 honeymoon visit, he stayed in Sligo and Clare, and performed at a concert in County Longford.
 Killoran was married twice.
 His first wife, Anna Gorman, a native of Derrylahan, County Roscommon, died in childbirth on 15 January 1935.
 His second wife was Betty (Bridget) Hayes, an immigrant from Shanaway West, County Clare, who survived him.
 Paddy Killoran died in New York City on 24 April 1965.

 A "Paddy Killoran Traditional Festival" is celebrated in the third week of June in Ballymote, where a monument in Killoran's honor was erected in 2012.